People

 Bella’s thesis focuses on the historical reimagining of public safety within the Black community of Indianapolis in the 60s and 70s.
 Exploring questions about communities providing for their own safety when the state apparatuses fail to do so, as well as outlining the importance of a localized approach to historical work and their connection to the broad understanding of community safety are what drive this upcoming work.
 With this in mind, she hopes to continue this work through a Ph.D. program in the future.

+Bella is currently a research coordinator with CCHE.
 Probably one of Bella’s biggest fun fact is that she has about 30 plants in my 1 bedroom right now, so if you ever want to talk about plants please reach out to her!
 Also, she is still pretty new to Hyde Park, so fun activities, places to go, and the overall history of the neighborhood are always welcome!

 Makenna Meyer